Continual Adaptation of Vision Transformers for Federated Learning: Related Work

-\textbf{Heterogeneous Federated Learning:} Federated learning involves a number of clients learning over local data, to be aggregated by a global server.
-One of the simplest early methods for this is FedAvg~\cite{mcmahan2023communicationefficient}, which simply averages the parameters of the clients in a manner weighted by the amount of data they have.
+\textbf{Heterogeneous Federated Learning.} Federated learning involves a number of clients learning over local data, to be aggregated by a global server.
+One of the earliest methods for this is FedAvg~\cite{mcmahan2023communicationefficient}, which simply averages the parameters of the clients weighted by the relative amount of data they were trained on.
 The most investigated challenge in federated learning (FL) is client heterogeneity, which can cause local models to diverge and the aggregated global model to perform sub-optimally~\cite{li2020convergence}.
 In this work, we discuss FL works tackling this issue in two categories: parameter-averaging methods and knowledge distillation methods.
-To combat high heterogeneity in local data, methods like FedProx~\cite{li2020federated}, FedPD~\cite{zhang2020fedpd}, FedDyn~\cite{acar2021federated}, and SCAFFOLD~\cite{karimireddy2021scaffold} are used out of which FedProx is a \textit{stateless} algorithm suited to our setting while the rest are \textit{stateful} algorithms.
+To combat high heterogeneity in local data, methods like FedProx~\cite{li2020federated}, FedPD~\cite{zhang2020fedpd}, FedDyn~\cite{acar2021federated}, and SCAFFOLD~\cite{karimireddy2019scaffold} are used, out of which FedProx is a \textit{stateless} algorithm useful in settings where the number of clients is very large which prevents the server from keeping a track of all participating clients.
+The rest are \textit{stateful} algorithms that maintain client states.
 Knowledge-distillation-based methods \cite{mora2022knowledge,lin2020ensemble,sattler2021fedaux} usually use additional data to perform distillation on the server or client side to robustly aggregate local models.
 FedFTG~\cite{zhang2022fine} operates in a data-free setting by generating pseudo-data through inversion in the image space.
 In contrast, we achieve knowledge distillation using pseudo-data generated in latent space to 1) reduce computation overhead stemming from inversion in a higher-dimensional space and 2) fine-tune both the classifier and the prompt components simultaneously which is essential to mitigate forgetting.